Pets Experiencing Diarrhea

 Many cases of diarrhea can be managed with good supportive care with the aid of your veterinarian.
 In those cases, preventing dehydration, antibiotics, and dietary modifications are likely to result in a good clinical outcome and resolution of clinical signs.
 If a GI parasite is suspected, a fecal examination will help diagnose the type of worm or Parasite Present, and the most effective medications to eliminate it.
 When a more serious underlying disease state is suspected, your veterinarian may suggest blood work, radiographs, ultrasound examination, or other diagnostics tests to help make the correct diagnosis.
 In severe cases, hospitalization may be required to make sure your dog is stable and provide intravenous medications and fluid therapy, or even surgery if an obstruction is present.

 Cause of diarrhea can vary from mild signs and disease to severe or even life-threatening illness.
-Providing a proper history and bringing a fecal sample to your veterinarian are the first steps towards getting your pet on the road to recovery.
+Providing a proper history and bringing a fecal sample to your veterinarian are the first steps towards getting your pet feeling better again.